rbamler/rbamler.github.io/index.md

 ---

 I am a professor at the Department of Mathematics at UC Berkeley.
-My main field is geometric analysis and specifically geometric flows, such as Ricci flow and Mean Curvature Flow.
+My field is geometric analysis, specifically geometric flows, such as Ricci flow and Mean Curvature Flow.

 I currently act as Vice Chair for Undergraduate Affairs.